Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an IAM policy that has an `aws:RequestedRegion` condition that denies actions that are not in the designated Region.
 Attach the policy to the AWS account in AWS Organizations.
 - [ ] Create an IAM policy that has an `aws:RequestedRegion` condition that allows the desired actions.
 Attach the policy only to the users who are in the designated Region.
 - [x] Create an SCP that has an `aws:RequestedRegion` condition that denies actions that are not in the designated Region.
 Attach the SCP to the AWS account in AWS Organizations.

+### A security engineer is evaluating a company’s use of AWS Key Management Service (AWS KMS).
+The security engineer must implement a hybrid solution with two sets of keys to meet the following requirements: Set 1: The company needs granular control over the keys so that the company can maintain a copy of the keys in the key management infrastructure and reimport the keys at any time.
+The company needs the ability to set the expiration period to 3 days for the keys.
+Set 2: No restrictions exist regarding immediate key deletion.
+A waiting period of 14 days is acceptable for keys to be marked deleted.
+Which solution will meet these requirements?

+- [ ] Use imported keys for Set 1.
+Use AWS managed keys for Set 2.
+For Set 1, set an expiration period and manually delete the keys after the expiration period has elapsed.
+- [x] Use imported keys for Set 1.
+Use AWS managed keys for Set 2.
+For Set 1, set an expiration period.
+AWS will automatically delete the keys after the expiration period has elapsed.
+- [ ] Use AWS managed keys for Set 1.
+Use imported keys for Set 2.
+For Set 1, set an expiration period and manually delete the keys after the expiration period has elapsed.
+- [ ] Use AWS managed keys for Set 1.
+Use imported keys for Set 2.
+For Set 1, set an expiration period.
+AWS will automatically delete the keys after the expiration period has elapsed.